 I didn’t have much money.
 I couldn’t have imagined being where I am now, financially.
 It was hard living on one salary, and I’m sure I was worried about all sorts of things.
 But as I look back, I just remember being so happy.
 Life was great.
 It had nothing to do with whether we could afford a nice car or jet off to Paris.
 You’ve got to work on the realization that 90% of the stuff you’re worried about right now would be insignificant if you found out tomorrow was your last day.
 As long as I’m working to make a positive difference in the world, I’m happy.
 And you can be as well.

 4. Act the way you want to feel.

 You might be thinking, I’m just not that happy-go-lucky kind of a person.
 Fine.
 Then just act like it for a while.
 I once had a pastor who said, “Act the way you want to feel and soon you’ll feel the way you act.”
 This means you can reprogram yourself.
 Smile.
 Say nice things to other people.
 Even if you’re dealing with a horrible situation, you’ll be more successful in that battle if you’re positive.
-So get some objectivity about how big your problems really is in relation to the big picture.
+So get some objectivity about how big your problems really are compared to the big picture.
 Then smile until you actually feel like smiling.

-The most important thing to recognize is when you’re giving in to negativity and when you’re being positive.
+The most important thing to realize is when you’re giving in to negativity and when you’re being positive.
 If you pay attention, you can work on yourself, change your self-talk, surround yourself with supportive people and let situations go rather than dwelling on them.
 Over time, your health, your work and your relationships will grow more positive.